willwh/migrate_source_dir/README.md

   optional: {  }
 ```

-To reference these files in other migrations, use the source property pathname.
+To reference these files in other migrations, use the source property `pathname`.

 In the follow example, I am referencing my previous migration `directory_mp3`, and passing to a file field called `your_file_field`.